 • Parents/guardians/ instructors must have valid ticket/ pass to go on hill above level of bottom of carpet

-• Children under 6 get free tickets to the Carpet lift when they are accompanied by a parent who has purchased a ticket
+• Children 5 and younger receive a free ticket for the carpet lift when they are accompanied by a parent who has purchased a ticket

 • Dec.
-1 through April 1, NO pets allowed on any alpine or Nordic ski terrain, including Kuller Trail, the lodge, the lodge decks or the immediate area around lodge.
+1-April 1: NO pets allowed at any time on any alpine or Nordic ski terrain, including the lodge, the lodge decks or the immediate area around lodge.
 This includes when the Snow Bowl is not operating.

-• Dogs and other pets on leash allowed in the parking lot, in Tobogganville, the playing fields, and on Hosmer Brook Trail.
+• Dogs and other pets on leash allowed in the parking lot, in Tobogganville, the playing fields, and on Kuller Multi-Use Trail.

 • This policy does not apply to service dogs